Laidley North, Queensland

+Geography

+As the name suggests, Laidley North is immediately north of the town of Laidley.

+The locality is bounded to the south-west by Laidley Creek.

+The land use is mixed.
+Being close to Laidley, there is some rural residential housing and some suburban housing.
+Land near the Laidley Creek is used for irrigated horticulture.
+Apart from these, the predominant land use is grazing on native vegetation.

+Laidley–Plainland Road runs through from south to north.

 History

-The locality was named on 3 June 1994.
-Its name is derived from the town name of Laidley, which itself derives from the naming of Laidleys Plain by explorer Allan Cunningham after James Laidley New South Wales Deputy Commissary General.
+The locality's name is derived from the town name of Laidley, which derives from the naming of Laidleys Plain by explorer Allan Cunningham after James Laidley, the New South Wales Deputy Commissary General.

 Laidley North Mixed State School opened on 1 April 1889.
-In 1897 the name was changed to Laidley North State School.
+In 1897, the name was changed to Laidley North State School.
 A secondary department operated from 1964 to 1984 (after which a separate Laidley State High School opened in 1985 on another site).
 Laidley North State School closed on 12 December 1998, but Laidley District State School (an amalgamation of Laidley North State School and Laidley Central State School) opened on the Laidley North State School site in 1999.
-This school is now within the boundaries of Laidley at 218-220 Patrick Street (27.6243°S 152.3955°E).
+The school site is now within the boundaries of Laidley at 218-220 Patrick Street (27.6243°S 152.3955°E).